smallk/smallk/README.txt

-Notes for the smallk_gt release:
+Notes for the smallk release:

-      The cython interface (pysmallk) is currently broken.
+      The cython interface (pysmallk) is working.

-      These will be updated in a future release.
+      All code compiled with gcc 6.2.0 and mpich MPI tools.